robertZaufall/mindmanager_ai/readme.md

 ### CrewAI
 https://github.com/crewAIInc/crewAI
 Mighty and complex framework.
 Installation on Windows 11 on ARM requires VS2022 build tools.
-Installation on MacOS seems to be more easy but still has a lot of dependencies.
+Installation on macOS seems to be easier but still has many dependencies.

 ## Context engineering / Prompt crafting
 Strategy: